hapax/hapax.github.io/assets/qgrav.md

    $P$.
 The end of the fishing rod will fluctuate in position, but because I sit somewhere stable, the whole procedure is well-defined.
-   (There are other non-local observables.
+   (There are other non-local observables I haven't mentioned.
 These fishing-rod measurements are called *dressed observables* in the literature.)
 3. *String theory.* I have somewhat understated the problem with microscopes.
 The formation of black holes is a